Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 I get that.
 But think for a moment.

-Paying a monthly premium is nothing compared to the cost of losing everything you own, including your reputation!
+Paying a monthly premium is a small price to pay compared to the cost of losing everything you own, including your reputation.

 Remember our discussion about the importance of a business license?
-Having a business license and appropriate insurance is key in avoiding the pitfalls of doing business online.
+Having a business license and appropriate insurance is key to avoiding the pitfalls of doing business online.

 You might think your homeowner's policy should be sufficient, but that is not always the case.
 According to Entrepreneur, “Most home-business owners have little or no coverage from their homeowner's policy.